Pinout & GPIO

 Pin-by-pin map of how the Sixfab AI HAT+ for Raspberry Pi 5 connects to the host: the 40-pin GPIO header consumption, the 16-pin FFC PCIe link, the HAT+ EEPROM bus, and the electrical limits that apply to every signal on the board.
 Intelligented by DEEPX.
 Built on Raspberry Pi.

-The Sixfab AI HAT+ consumes only 12 of the 40 pins on the Raspberry Pi 5 GPIO header: 5 V power (pins 2 and 4), 3.3 V logic (pins 1 and 17), eight ground returns, and the HAT+ EEPROM bus on BCM 0 / BCM 1 (pins 27 and 28).
+The Sixfab AI HAT+ uses only 6 pins on the Raspberry Pi 5 GPIO header: 5 V power (pins 2 and 4), 3.3 V logic (pins 1 and 17), and the HAT+ EEPROM bus on BCM 0 / BCM 1 (pins 27 and 28), plus shared ground.
 The high-speed PCIe Gen 3 x1 link to the NPU runs over a separate 16-pin FFC cable, so every GPIO, SPI, I²C, UART, and PWM pin on the header stays free for your application or a stacked HAT.

 40-pin GPIO header